Sal0hc1n/crypto-price-api/README.md

 do `pip install requests` or `pip install -r requirements.txt` inside the directory.

-### Various exchanges
+### Examples

 See test.py for some use cases.
 Call exchanges.get_exchanges_list() to get a list of supported exchanges.

-All of these classes expose the interface below:
+All of the Exchange classes expose the interface below:

 	>>> import exchanges
 	>>> exchanges.get_exchange('gatecoin').get_supported_quotes()